brandonsohxy/ID-Assignment1/README.md

 # Krusty Krab Website

+Welcome to the Krusty Krab website where I introduce you to the characters working in the restuarant, the food and lastly providing you the opportunity to work with us!

+p.s If you look carefully you might find the button the the secret recipe ;-)

 <!-- One or two paragraphs providing an overview of your project.
 Tell us about your project.

 Essentially, this part is your sales pitch. -->